dangrady510

 You can use the Scheduled tasks panel on the right-hand side of the screen to view the result of the mining.

-Once you have the filtered map you can click on the In Progress to Resolve node to validate that we have only incidents that took less then 30 minutes to move through this transition.
-You can see the average time in my example is 9 minutes and that the histogram maxes out with a bucket between 27-30 minutes.
+Once you have the filtered map you can click on the Draft to Ready node transition to validate that we have only have HR cases that took longer than 3 days to move through this transition.
+You can see the average time in my example is 1 week and that the histogram maxes out with HR cases over 3 weeks

-Once we have this subset of incidents, we can now start using our Breakdown filters and other Analyst Workbench capabilities to dig deeper into where the opportunities might lie.
+Once we have this subset of HR Cases, we can now start using our Breakdown filters and other Analyst Workbench capabilities to dig deeper into where the opportunities might lie.

 The purpose of this post was to give you an understanding of one way to approach doing some analysis of work that is taking a long time to get started but once it’s started the actual work is completed very quickly.
 Could there be routing optimization opportunities, self-service opportunities, staffing adjustments, etc.